SWivid/F5-TTS/README.md

 pre-commit run --all-files
 ```

-Note: Some model components have linting exceptions for E722 to accommodate tensor notation
+Note: Some model components have linting exceptions for E722 to accommodate tensor notation.

 ## Acknowledgements